hexaeder/BlockSystems.jl/README.md

 # Prototype for IOSystems.jl
 This package is a prototype to explore the possibilitys to express Input-Output-Systems with the help of ModelingToolkit.jl.
-Right know, it is not meant to be used.
+Right now, it is not meant to be used by others.

 <!-- [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://hexaeder.github.io/IOSystems_prototype/stable) -->
 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://hexaeder.github.io/IOSystems_prototype/dev)